 [Disclaimer: The content may be linguistically objectionable!
-Also, no intent to hurt anyone’s sentiment.
+Also, I don’t intend to hurt anyone’s sentiment.
 I love my Kanpuriya.
 Please take this one in a sporting spirit!]

-When you start dating, there are a lot of things that you might start noticing in life which you must not have done before.
-And when you date someone who is different from you, geographically, professionally or socially, you tend to stereotype some group of people.
+When you start dating, there are a lot of things that you might begin to notice in life, which you must not have done before.
+And when you date someone different from you, geographically, professionally or socially, you tend to stereotype some group of people.

 There are a plethora of blogs and articles on dating a Bengali guy/girl.
 Or maybe a Punjabi.
 Or a Tamil.
 Basically, the mapping of your region to your characteristics as a partner is very profound in the world today!

 I have always thought Kanpur to be a small city with people living here hardly knowing anything.
 But then, I had to un-learn that in a completely different manner.
 I bumped into this guy from Kanpur and later on started dating him.
-And I realized through the city is small the people there are a lot smarter!
-And that is the only good thing I have to write about Kanpur! *kidding*
+And I realized that though the city is small, the people there are a lot smarter!
+And that is the only good thing I have to write about Kanpur! *kidding* Am I?

-Before writing this, I started to do a li’l bit of research to know how people think about dating someone from a region or community.
+Before writing this, I started to research a bit to know how people think about dating someone from a region or community.
 I found about almost every place and community:

 I thought maybe this is the small city effect.
 So I replaced my search word with Uttar Pradesh.
 The results were exactly the same as above.